aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

 Indicates whether calculate the dependent cells recursively when calculating one cell and it depends on other cells.
-The default value if true.
+The default value is true.

 **Returns:**
 boolean